joshglenn/react-native-wiki/Breaking-Changes.md

 Changes that are likely to be present in the next release are listed under `master`.

-When adding a new breaking change, follow the below template:
+When adding a new breaking change, follow this template:
 ```
 ### New breaking change here